codekopf/3S/readme.md

 * Possibility to set crawling page delay - protection against script being classified as bot and being blocked
   * normal - one second
   * random - bell curve of 1 minute range
+* Store number of links in the page - all links - counting in-page anchors

 #### CODE ####
 * Check scrapping failure for IllegalArgumentException